Etymology of hippie

-The first song to mention the word "Hippy" is the 1959 rock 'n roll single "Hippy Hippy Shake" by Chan Romero, which reached #3 in Australia; it was also covered by the Beatles in 1963.
-One of the earliest attestations of the term hippy is found in the "Dictionary of Hip Words and Phrases" included in the liner notes for the 1959 comedy album How to Speak Hip, a parody based on the burgeoning Greenwich Village scene.
+The earliest song to mention the word "Hippy" is the 1957 r-n-b (doo-wop) single "Hippy-Dippy-Daddy" by The Cookies, followed by the 1959 rock 'n roll single "Hippy Hippy Shake" by Chan Romero, which reached #3 in Australia, and was also covered by the Beatles in 1963.
+One of the earliest print attestations of the term hippy is found in the "Dictionary of Hip Words and Phrases" included in the liner notes for the 1959 comedy album How to Speak Hip, a parody based on the burgeoning Greenwich Village scene.
 As opposed to the hipster, defined as "A fully paid-up member of Hip society", a hippy is "A junior member of Hip society, who may know the words, but hasn't fully assimilated the proper attitude."
 It also defines hippie-dip as "Derogatory word for hippy."

 A syndicated newspaper column from 1960 said "Bobby Darin, a hippie from New York City, Tonsil No. 1, in the 'New Noise' sweeping America, completely conquered all the New York hippies."

 Ground-breaking comic host Steve Allen thought that he was "the first to turn the adjective 'hip' into the noun 'hippie' ... about 1960".

 In a 1961 essay, Kenneth Rexroth of San Francisco used both the terms hipster and hippies to refer to young people participating in African American or Beatnik nightlife.

 In 1963, the Orlons, an African-American singing group from Philadelphia, Pennsylvania released the soul dance song "South Street", which included the lyrics "Where do all the hippies meet?
 South Street, South Street ...
 The hippest street in town".
 Some transcriptions read "Where do all the hippist (sic) meet?"
 Nevertheless, since many heard it as "hippies", that use was promoted.
 Another 1963 song by the Dovells, "You Can't Sit Down" also referenced South Street Philadelphia and hippies: "When you're on South Street and the band is really bootin'.
 You hear the hippie with the back beat ...".
 Another use around the same time was on the 1963 Freddy Cannon single on Swan Records, "Do What the Hippies Do".
 In addition, the Stereos, a doo-wop group who had already released their 1959 single "Memory Lane" under the alias "the Tams" (not the more famous group the Tams), re-released the recording yet again in 1963 under the name of "the Hippies".